jsutch/strcmp_timing_attacks_demo/README.md

 The gold standard for auth comparison is to:
 - use a hashing method to manage the creds creation and validation.
-- On account creation only store the hashed value, never store the original string
+- On account creation only store the hashed value (preferably with a salt), never store the original string
 - On user validation hash the incoming password then compare the hashes to determine if the credential is correct.